 Part 4.
 High On Lavender

-We have exactly eight hours to visit the whole of stunning Luberon before we have to get ready for the fancy wedding affair that night.
+We have exactly eight hours to visit the whole of stunning Luberon before we have to get ready for a fancy wedding affair.
 Challenge accepted.

-The Bar des Amis is operated by a young family and is so French it is almost cliché: it has four rooms, all of which we booked, none of which looks the same.
+The Bar des Amis is operated by a young family and is so French it’s almost too cliché: it has four rooms, all of which we booked, none of which looks the same.
 The stairs are tilted, the shower drain clogs within a day, but the views are unparalleled.
 We love it.

 Conveniently located on the main square of the village - which, also postcard-worthy, bears a fountain - the hostel seems to have been elected the location of choice for all locals in need of a strong coffee in the morning and a strong drink in the evening.
 They of course all know each other and may even be somewhat related.
 They call each other ‘cousin’ and have a charming accent that sings the south.
 We don’t.
 They stare, we stare back, we clearly are the outliers here. #villagelife

 Packed in two separate cars, we set off on our grand southern adventure.